xpbrew/react-native-sqlite-plugin-legacy-support/README.md

 ## Highlights

-- Drop-in replacement for HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `window.sqlitePlugin.openDatabase()`, with parameters as documented below.
+- Drop-in replacement for HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/): the only change should be to replace the static `window.openDatabase()` factory call with `sqlitePlugin.openDatabase()`, with parameters as documented below.
 Known deviations are documented in the [deviations section](#deviations) below.
 - Failure-safe nested transactions with batch processing optimizations (according to HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/))
 - Transaction API (based on HTML5/[Web SQL (DRAFT) API](http://www.w3.org/TR/webdatabase/)) is designed for maximum flexiblibility, does not allow any transactions to be left hanging open.
 - As described in [this posting](http://brodyspark.blogspot.com/2012/12/cordovaphonegap-sqlite-plugins-offer.html):